By Wolfgang Unger

 adapt a little bit for your current project.

-Same is valid for a lot of Services, for example a Fargate Service will need a ECR-Repo, a Cluster, a Task Definition with Env Variables, a Service, a Target Group for the Loadbalancer etc
+Same is valid for a lot of Services, for example a Fargate Service will need a ECR-Repo, a Cluster, a Task Definition with Env Variables, a Service,

 To create this on the Canvas you will not be faster as re-using and adapting an existing CFN Template.